ahossu/Vianu-AI-Lessons/README.md

 ### Artificial Intelligence Club - 'Tudor Vianu' High School in Bucharest, Romania

 #### 2023 - 2024 Edition

 The interest of our school's students in the latest technology fields is well known.

-This club aims to introduce students to Artificial Intelligence, one of the most exciting domains of Computer Science.
+The club aims to introduce students to Artificial Intelligence, one of the most exciting domains of Computer Science.
+In this club, the solid knowledge of mathematics and programming acquired in high school creates the premise for developing a core of debates and the development of applications using techniques and algorithms that underpin Machine Learning and Data Science.

-The founders of the Artificial Intelligence Club are students: `Alexandru Hossu` and `Ana Petcu`.
+#### The founders of the Artificial Intelligence Club are students: `Alexandru Hossu` and `Ana Petcu`.

 #### Coordinators:
 * Prof. `Victor Manz`